JuliaMoc/World-Economics-Classification-Project/README.md

 This project serves as an excellent resource for economists, researchers, and data enthusiasts looking to explore economic trends through data-driven storytelling.

+⚠️ Note: This is a self-initiated learning project using open-source data for practice and portfolio development.

 ## 🏗️ Project Workflow

 The project follows a structured **data pipeline** that ensures the accuracy and usability of insights.